Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/api-endpoints.md

 ## Save endpoints
-- they are used for saving user's liked/disliked suggestions
+- used for saving user's liked and disliked suggestions
 - all **POST** save endpoints return no value

 <br/>